codefoster/codefoster.com/source/_posts/soylent.md

 "Just one more pretzel?"

-"My own carton of fries or share my wife?"
+"My own carton of fries or share with my wife?"

 But this time it was different.
 The answer was always the same - "no".